 While volunteering with a friend cum entrepreneur for development of small scale industries in North-East India, I happened to meet Dhiren Phukan-the man behind Chenehi Tea Farm.
 On one of the occasions, he gifted me a sealed pack of fresh Green tea from his new batch.
 I brewed some of that tea when I got back home.
 Such was the flavor & aroma that I am now an official fan & an addict of Dhiren’s tea.
 But, when my eyes turned to the logo on the packaging, I was disappointed.
 Such good tea needs to be respected.
 And by respect, I mean branded well.
 I don’t blame this man from rural settings for holding no knowledge about branding & identity.
-I am unhappy with the designer from the city who charged him heavy for such a logo.
+I am unhappy with the designer from the city who charged him grands for such a logo.
 I felt as if it was my responsibility to help Dhiren & his awesome Green tea.
 My personal love for the beverage was another reason for taking up this re-branding project.

 Love Your Neighbour or LYM Movement is an all-volunteer, not-for-profit organization founded by women, for women.
 They are driven by a passion to empower women to become confident community members.
 They advocate the sharing of resources and talents in local and global communities with a belief in fairness and respect.
 It is my privilege to be part of such a noble cause.
 During its formation last year, I had volunteered to sculpt their visual identity.
 The team was looking to use the letters L,Y,N together which would evoke a feeling of love, togetherness, and standing by each other.
 I derived my final inspiration from the ‘holding hands’ human gesture which symbolizes support, morale booster, instills confidence.
 I used this philosophy in my design to mould the letters in order to form LYN icon.